smcclab/smc-course/_assessments/01-diary.md

 1. small & focussed is ok---you don't have to build a huge thing every week

-2. think deeply about the provocation: brainstorm 10 ideas, try out 3 of them, pick the best 1 (this will help with the "small & focussed" aspect as well)
+2. think deeply about the provocation: brainstorm 10 ideas, try out three of them, pick the best one

 3. you don't have to record it all in one take---you can record several short parts and cut them together if you want (but this will take longer)